agCleo/GT-handbook/README.md

 ## Process and support
 *This section is to date a work in progress, as some of the tools mentioned here are still under development*

 Content providers interested in being harvested by GoTriple should first check the GoTriple policies and requirements described in this document (see [GoTriple policies](#gotriple-policies) and [GoTriple requirements](#gotriple-requirements)).
+In order to be harvested by GoTriple, the content providers should contact the GoTriple administrators at: (TBD).

 Here is a summary of the content acquisition's main steps:
 - **Instance**